 - Coconut milk: In case you don't like the taste of coconut milk, you can use a different plant-based milk instead, e.g. almond milk, cashew milk, etc. The higher the fat content of the milk, the better will be the taste of the vegan cheese sauce.

-- Tapioca flour: Tapioca flour/starch can be bought in every Asia shop or big supermarkets or simply ordered online.
+- Tapioca flour: Tapioca flour/starch can be bought in every Asia store or larger grocery stores or simply ordered online.

 - Tapioca substitute: Two readers (thanks, Brooklyn and Nichola) commented that arrowroot flour (also known as arrowroot powder or arrowroot starch) is a great substitute for tapioca flour/starch.

 - FAQ: "My cheese sauce didn't turn out yellow.
 What did I do wrong...?"
 Answer: Some nutritional yeast brands enrich their products with lots of B-vitamins.
 The nutritional yeast flakes which I ordered from Amazon contain B-vitamins and are therefore yellow.
 When I use 3 tbsp, the cheese sauce turns out pretty yellow, but when I use less (e.g. just 1 tbsp) the color is just light yellowish."
-You can also add a pinch or turmeric powder.
+You can also add a pinch of turmeric powder.

 If you are using Pinterest, feel free to pin the following photo: